atomisthq/docs/docs/index.md

 [security]: developer/security.md (Atomist Security Model)
 [architecture]: developer/architecture.md (Atomist Architecture)

-## Try it out
+## What to do

--   If you want to get started using Atomist in your team, with the [built-in chat integrations][lifecycle], go to the [Using Atomist][user] page to get Atomist installed in your Slack workspace, authorized in GitHub, and connected to your continuous integration system.
+-   If you want bring the Atomist into your team, you'll get [built-in chat integrations][lifecycle] immediately.
+Proceed to the [Using Atomist][user] page to get Atomist installed in your Slack workspace, authorized in GitHub, and connected to your continuous integration system.

--   If you already are using Atomist and are interested in writing your own SDM, you can go to the [Developer Guide][dev-guide] to learn how to create and run your own SDM.
+-   If you want to develop with Atomist, either for your team or for your own local use (with no enrollment), please skip to the [Developer Guide][dev-guide] to learn how to create and run your own SDM.